alexaandru/vali/README.md

 [vali_test.go](vali_test.go) files.
 You can also easily change the struct tag being used (by creating a new `ValidationSet`).

-It will most likely NOT be extend with any other checks, if you need more power use something like [go-playground/validator](https://github.com/go-playground/validator) or fork it and have fun!
+It will most likely NOT be extended with any other checks, if you need more power use something like [go-playground/validator](https://github.com/go-playground/validator) or fork it and have fun!

-At **180**LOC (not counting blank lines and comments) it's already bigger than I intended.
+At **180**LOC (not counting blank lines/comments/tests) it's already bigger than I intended.
 I want the code to remain easy to understand and easy to extend, which is why I plan to keep it as simple as possible.